t-upton/lichess_cli/README.md

-# lichess_cli
+Command line interface to play Lichess using only standard chess notation.

-CLI interface to play Lichess using only coordinates.
+Make sure to create an API key at lichess.org and input it into the code where it says API_KEY_HERE